saulpierotti/markdown_notebook/archive/bioinformatics_unibo/semester_1/AG/AG.md

 	* ssDNA hairpins are a serious probelm for lenght resolution
 	* A denaturing polyacrilamide-urea gel is used
 * In dye-terminator sequencing an electropherogram is produced, showing fluorescent intensity peaks for each of the 4 channels
+* Sanger sequencing primers are designed according to the region that I want to sequence
+	* In general I use Sanger when I have a reference!

 # Next generation sequencing
 * NGS platforms: Illumina, Ion torrent (Thermo fisher), PacBio, Nanopore, 454